Do Eyelashes Grow Back?

 Depending on what caused your lashes to fall out in the first place will help determine the length of time it will take for them to grow back.

 Some say that patience is a virtue, BUT not when all you want is beautiful lashes!
-You can speed up the growth process in many ways:
+It has been said that you can speed up the growth process in a few different ways.

 Biotin - supports keratin production and is found in nuts, hearty greens like kale, brassica (cauliflower and broccoli), onions, and whole grains, such as farro.